WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - this limit is not separate to the _EventBridge_ service. _StepFunctions_, _AWS Lambda async invocation_ all have the same limit.

 - just like in other services that have the same limit, if you ware working with larger payloads, upload the payload to S3, include the presigned URL within the payload.

+  - if you do this, consider reading about the [claim check pattern](https://www.boyney.io/blog/2022-11-01-eventbridge-claim-check).

 #### Rules